hasura/graphql-engine/manual/auth/sessions.rst

 A session is nothing but a unique, un-guessable identifier  attached to that Hasura Auth user account (referred to as ``auth_token``) for that session.
 This way a user can make subsequent requests without having to authenticate with credentials on every request.
-Instead, on every request the user can present the ``auth_token`` to identify themself.
+Instead, on every request, the user can present the ``auth_token`` to identify themself.

 Every microservice benefits from having the user's information (id and roles) with